camillelamy/explainers/coop_reporting.md

 - *disposition*: "reporting"
 - *effectivePolicy*: the *report only value* of the COOP page
-- *openee-url*: if the document opened by the COOP page and all its redirects are same-origin with the COOP document, the sanitized URL of the openee document, an empty string otherwise.
+- *openeeURL*: if the document opened by the COOP page and all its redirects are same-origin with the COOP document, the sanitized URL of the openee document, an empty string otherwise.
-- *initialPopupUrl*: if the COOP document is same-origin with the popup creator, the sanitized initial popup URL, an empty string otherwise.
+- *initialPopupURL*: if the COOP document is same-origin with the popup creator, the sanitized initial popup URL, an empty string otherwise.
 - *violation*: "access-from-coop-page-to-openee"
 - *property*: the name of the property being accessed
 - *sourceFile*, *lineNumber*, *columnNumber*: if the user agent is currently executing script and can extract a source file's URL, line number and column number from the global object, set those accordingly.